ypli-chn/YLHook/README.md

 It's really very simple.
 But it's not clean when we need hook a lot of methods at one class.

-It will be like this:
+It will be like this:

 ```objc
 [UIViewController aspect_hookSelector:@selector(viewWillAppear:) withOptions:AspectPositionAfter usingBlock:^(id<AspectInfo> aspectInfo, BOOL animated) {